ConorWilliams/onthefly/components.md

 ## Data components

 **AtomArray** The default adaptive container type used in the libatom; an AtomArray models a vector of "atom" types but decomposes the atom type and stores each member in a separate vector.
 This enables efficient cache use.
-The members of the "atom" are described through a series of template parameters which should inherit from otf::AtomArrayMem.
+The members of the "atom" are described through a series of template parameters which should inherit from otf::MemTag.
 A selection of canonical members are provided in libatom/atomvector.hpp.
 Example of use:

 ```c++